Red4mber/Thermite/README.md

 I admit that it doesn't make it easy, but that exactly what makes learning a new thing fun, so why not ?
 This project is driven entirely by curiosity, i did not choose this language because it's fast, secure or whatever, I just wanted to learn it, so here's me doing exactly that.

+### Why the name ?

+What is thermite if not offensive rust ?

+Also it's cool and all cool projects need a cool name.

 ## License